 Apart from its functionality in itself, the presence of a whistleblower channel also has a deterrent effect on misconduct within the organization.

-The whistleblowing system is in line with EU Directive 2019/1937 of the European Parliament and of the Council of 23 October 2019 on the protection of individuals who report breaches of Union law (hereinafter the “Directive”).
+The whistleblowing system is in line with EU Directive 2019/1937 of the European Parliament and of the Council of 23 October 2019 and Belgian legislation of 28th November 2022, on the protection of individuals who report breaches of Union law or national law established within a legal entity in the private sector (hereinafter the "Directive").

 This policy covers the following entities: